HusseinBakri/TransformMeshToGIFSprite/README.md

 ```

 ## Requirements
 * Install Blender (https://www.blender.org/) on the operating system in question and make sure it is runnable from the terminal/Command Line (explained in a later section for how to do that on Mac OS).
 On Linux, I beleive you won't encounter problems.
-I found Blender is easier to run on Linux in headless mode, than per example: Meshlab - http://www.meshlab.net/ - (which we can do the same task in).
+I found Blender is easier to run on Linux in headless mode, than per example: Meshlab - http://www.meshlab.net/ - (which we can do the same task but with more tweaking for a headless mode).
-* Install Python 3 Packages Pillow/Image inside Blender Python packages and maybe on the OS level also.
+* Install Python 3 packages Pillow/Image inside Blender Python packages and also on the OS level.

 Yes!
-Blender uses its own Python Packages!
+Blender uses its own Python packages!
 Have a look at https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules.
-Non-common python modules are not recognized by Blender (even if installed on OS level) and thus need to be installed accordingly (please see in corresponding sections of Operating Systems).
+Non-common python modules are not recognized by Blender (even if they are installed successfully on the OS level and thus they need to be installed accordingly (please check in corresponding sections of Operating Systems).
 * Installing graphicsmagick (http://www.graphicsmagick.org/) on the operating system in question and make sure it is runnable from terminals.

 ### Mac OS